 Confirming docker-compose Configurations¶

-To better understand how ddev is parsing your custom docker-compose files, you can run ddev debug compose-config to print the final docker-compose configuration as generated by ddev when starting your project.
+To better understand how DDEV parses your custom docker-compose files, run ddev debug compose-config.
+This prints the final, DDEV-generated docker-compose configuration when starting your project.

-When defining additional services for your project, we recommended you follow these conventions to ensure ddev handles your service the same way ddev handles default services.
+When defining additional services for your project, we recommended following these conventions to ensure DDEV handles your service the same way DDEV handles default services.

 Provide containers with required labels: